 Participants asked to stop any harassing behavior are expected to comply immediately.

 If a participant engages in harassing behaviour, event organizers retain the right to take any actions to keep the event a welcoming environment for all participants.
 This includes warning the offender or expulsion from the conference with no refund.

 Event organizers may take action to address anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.
 We expect participants to follow these rules at all event venues and event-related social activities.
 We think people should follow these rules outside event activities too!

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible.
-Conference staff can be identified by lanyards.
+Conference staff can be identified by the black Interledger Summit t-shirts.
 Harassment and other Code of Conduct violations reduce the value of our event for everyone.
 We want you to be happy at our event.
 People like you make our event a better place.
 You can make a report either personally or anonymously.

 You can make an anonymous report here.
 We, the organizers, can’t follow up an anonymous report with you directly, but we will fully investigate it and take whatever action is necessary to prevent a recurrence.

 In case of aggression or violence please call security immediately!

 If you would like to report an incident, you can do so via email to email@example.com (ILF Team).
 Emails sent to this address are read by the ILF CoC Team.

 Below you will find the phone numbers which you can call during the main conference hours.
 The phone will be staffed by the ILF Team only.
 If you would like to report anonymously only to the Conduct Team please hide your phone number and reach out to one of the following phone numbers:

 You can make a personal report by: